 - ii.
-Review any new information provided; and - iii.
-Ask clarifying questions as applicable, including but not limited to, as appropriate, asking questions of: the Investigator; Conduct Officer; Hearing Board member; Appeal Panel member, individuals who presented information to the Conduct Officer, Hearing Board, or Appeal Panel, and other individuals who have information relevant to the process; and - $\underline{\text{iv.}} \quad \text{Make a determination based on the information reviewed.
-Determinations are based on majority vote.}$ - M. The Presidential Appeal Panel may make the following determinations: - .
-Uphold or change the findings of the Conduct Officer or Hearing Board; or - Uphold or change the sanctions of the Conduct Officer or Hearing Board; or - iii.
-Remand for a new or additional investigation with a new or same investigator; or - iv.
-Remand to the same Conduct Officer or Hearing Board for a new hearing; or - v.
-Remand to a different Conduct Officer or Hearing Board for a new hearing. - N. All decisions of the Presidential Appeal Panel are final. - O. The President Appeal Panel will provide notice of any determinations to the applicable university President.

-The university President may accept the determination of the Presidential Appeal Panel or request further review. - P. After the university President accepts the determination of the Presidential Appeal Panel, the Presidential Appeal Panel Chair will provide Notice to the Parties of any determination(s). - Q. NOTICE OF PRESIDENTIAL APPEAL PANEL OUTCOME - i.
-The President Appeal Panel Chair will provide written Notice to the Responding Party. - ii.
-Notice will include: - a.
+Review any new information provided; and - Ask clarifying questions as applicable, including but not limited to, as appropriate, asking questions of: the Investigator; Conduct Officer; Hearing Board member; Appeal Panel member, individuals who presented information to the Conduct Officer, Hearing Board, or Appeal Panel, and other individuals who have information relevant to the process; and - Make a determination based on the information reviewed.
+Determinations are based on majority vote. - M. The Presidential Appeal Panel may make the following determinations: - Uphold or change the findings of the Conduct Officer or Hearing Board; or - Uphold or change the sanctions of the Conduct Officer or Hearing Board: or - Remand for a new or additional investigation with a new or same investigator; or - Remand to the same Conduct Officer or Hearing Board for a new hearing; or Remand to a different Conduct Officer or Hearing Board for a new hearing. - N. All decisions of the Presidential Appeal Panel are final. - O. The President Appeal Panel will provide notice of any determinations to the applicable university President.
+The university President may accept the determination of the Presidential Appeal Panel or request further review. - P. After the university President accepts the determination of the Presidential Appeal Panel, the Presidential Appeal Panel Chair will provide Notice to the Parties of any determination(s). - Q. NOTICE OF PRESIDENTIAL APPEAL PANEL OUTCOME - The President Appeal Panel Chair will provide written Notice to the Responding Party. - Notice will include: - a.
 The outcome; and - b.
 The reasoning and facts that support the outcome; and - c.
 Any sanction(s) imposed; and - d.
 Any right of appeal. - iii.
 If the alleged conduct is Dating Violence, Domestic Violence, Sexual Assault, or Stalking, the Parties will receive simultaneous written Notice of: - a.
 The outcome; and - b.
 The reasoning and facts that support the outcome; and - c.
 Any sanction(s) imposed; and - d.
-Any right of appeal. - iv.
-If the alleged violation Gender Discrimination, Sexual Harassment, Discrimination or Harassment, the Reporting Party shall receive simultaneous written Notice of: - a.
-The outcome and any sanctions that directly relate to the Reporting Party; and - b.
-Any right of appeal. - h-v.
-In a case of a Violent Crime other than those listed above, the University may disclose the final results of the disciplinary proceeding to the victim(s), regardless of whether the University concluded a violation was committed. - 2.
-TRAINING If the Officer determines the Responding Party is responsible for a violation of the Code, the Officer will impose appropriate sanctions.
-Sanctions will become operative immediately once notice has been given to the Responding Party. - 3.
-Sanctions imposed as the result of the Administrative Hearing are implemented immediately unless the Officer stays their implementation in extraordinary circumstances, pending the outcome of a review hearing.
-Graduation, study abroad, internships/externships, etc. do NOT in and of themselves constitute extraordinary circumstances, and students may not be able to participate in those activities during the review period. - .
-RIGHT OF REVIEW BEYOND ADMINISTRATIVE HEARING BEFORE THE OFFICER - 6.
-In the event the Officer issues a sanction of suspension, dismissal, removal from University Housing, academic degree revocation, or loss of recognition of campus organizations, the Responding Party may request a review of the finding and/or sanction.
-If the alleged violation is Dating Violence, Domestic Violence, Gender Discrimination, Sexual Assault, Sexual Harassment, or
+Any right of appeal. - If the alleged violation Gender Discrimination, Sexual Harassment, Discrimination or Harassment, the Reporting Party shall receive simultaneous written Notice of: - a.
+The outcome and any sanctions that directly relate to the Reporting Party; and b.
+Any right of appeal. - h.v.
+In a case of a Violent Crime other than those listed above, the University may disclose the final results of the disciplinary proceeding to the victim(s), regardless of whether the University concluded a violation was committed. - TRAINING If the Officer determines the Responding Party is responsible for a violation of the Code, the Officer will impose appropriate sanctions.
+Sanctions will become operative immediately once notice has been given to the Responding Party. - Sanctions imposed as the result of the Administrative Hearing are implemented immediately unless the Officer stays their implementation in extraordinary circumstances, pending the outcome of a review hearing.
+Graduation, study abroad, internships/externships, etc. do NOT in participate in those activities during the review period. - RIGHT OF REVIEW BEYOND ADMINISTRATIVE HEARING BEFORE THE OFFICER - In the event the Officer issues a sanction of suspension, dismissal, removal from Housing, academic degree revocation, or loss of recognition of campus organizations, the onding Party may request a review of the finding and/or sanction.
+If the alleged violat Dating Violence, Domestic Violence, Gender Discrimination, Sexual Assault, Sexual Harassment, or